 We've got the same guide also available to watch as a short video if you prefer consuming content that way.

 An email or phone call from an HR recruiter is the first step in the process.
-They want to make sure you have a shot at getting the job, so be prepared to talk about your history and why you'd be a good match at Amazon.
-They will then assist in the scheduling of the initial interview, which will take place over the internet.
+They want to make sure you have a strong cultural and experiential fit, so be prepared to talk about your experience as a PM and why you'd be a good match at Amazon.
+They will then assist in the scheduling of the next round.

 What the interviewer will assess